Generic Name: miconazole (mi-KON-a-zole)

 Important safety information:

-- Miconazole cream is for external use only.
-Avoid contact with the eyes.
-If you get miconazole cream in your eyes, rinse them immediately with cool tap water.
+- Miconazole cream is for vaginal use only.
+Avoid contact with the eyes, nose, or mouth.
+If you get miconazole cream in your eyes, flush with a generous amount of cool water.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking miconazole cream, discuss with your doctor the benefits and risks of using miconazole cream during pregnancy.
 It is unknown if miconazole cream is excreted in breast milk.
-If you are or will be breast-feeding while you are using miconazole cream, check with your doctor or pharmacist to discuss the risks to your baby.
+If you are or will be breast-feeding while you are using miconazole cream, check with your doctor or pharmacist.

 Possible side effects of miconazole cream:

-Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); severe or persistent burning or irritation.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fever or chills; foul-smelling vaginal discharge; nausea; severe or prolonged vaginal burning, irritation, or itching; stomach pain; swelling; vomiting.

 If OVERDOSE is suspected:

 Store miconazole cream at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Do not use if the wrapper on the applicator or suppository is torn or damaged.
 Keep miconazole cream out of the reach of children and away from pets.

 - If you have any questions about miconazole cream, please talk with your doctor, pharmacist, or other health care provider.